 Active Episcopalian.
 Texan via Idaho.
 Usually Democratic.
 Music lover.
 Red Sox fan.
 Dartmouth alum.
-Sierra Club online organizer.
-Former DNC/OFA digital staffer and consultant.
+Online organizer, formerly with the DNC/OFA and the Sierra Club.
 Views my own.
 Find me on Twitter: @nathanempsall

 Wayward began as a Katrina recovery blog in 2006 but has since wandered off to consider the intersections of faith, politics, and the environment and a life lived between DC & Idaho.